 The Jones Act is a federal law that has protected seaman, such as masters, captains, officers, or members of the crew, for almost a century.
-Enacted in 1920, the Jones Act provides compensation to seamen and their families for injuries and death due to an accident caused by the negligence of a vessel owner, captain or other member of a vessel’s crew or the unseaworthiness of a vessel.
+Enacted in 1920, the Jones Act claims allow seamen and their families to pursue compensation for injuries and death due to an accident caused by the negligence of a vessel owner, captain or other member of a vessel’s crew or the unseaworthiness of a vessel.

-Seamen working on these types of vessels are frequently covered under the Jones Act:
+Seamen working on these types of vessels are frequently covered under Jones Act claims:

 Importantly, the Jones Act covers seaman who are well aware of the risks associated with their job.

-As reported yesterday by The Advocate’s Timothy Boone, the Plaquemines Port Harbor and Terminal District acquired land to build a port and is meeting with state representatives about its development.
-A new port will likely mean more jobs for seaman, making the Jones Act even more important to this area.
-If you work on a vessel, your employer is responsible for providing you with proper training, safe and functioning equipment, a safe-working environment.
+If you work on a vessel, your employer is responsible for providing you with proper training, safe and functioning equipment, a safe working environment.
 If your employer fails to do this and you are hurt because of it, you may have a claim under the Jones Act.

-If you are injured on a vessel, it is important that you file a written report with your supervisor and employer.
-Be sure to include in the report all the people you were working with at the time of the incident.
-Also, if you have a cellphone, take photos or video of the incident site.
+- Document evidence.
+If you have a cellphone, take photos or video of the incident site.
 If you don’t have access to a cell phone or camera, be sure to take a mental picture of where and how the incident occurred.
 Even small details can be the difference in determining a vessel’s seaworthiness or another person’s negligence.

-If you have any questions or you would like to speak with an attorney about a possible Jones Act Claim, please contact us here.
+If you have any questions or you would like to speak with an attorney about a possible Jones Act claims, please contact us here.